 Medical Gross Anatomy (MGA): Medical Gross Anatomy is the study of the body's structure.
-The course is organized according to the major body regions: lower limb; back and upper limb; thorax; abdomen and pelvis; and head and neck.
+The course is organized according to the major body regions: back and upper limb; thorax and abdomen; pelvis and lower limb; and head and neck.
 Laboratory dissections will be utilized throughout the entire course.
 Supplemental lectures and tutorials will also be given.
 The student is expected to learn anatomical terminology, three-dimensional and radiological anatomy.
 Throughout the course students will be challenged to relate the anatomy to solving clinical problems.
 The latter is an integral part of the anatomy curriculum.
-Students will be evaluated by a series of written examinations and laboratory practical exams.
+Students will be evaluated by a series of five written examinations and five laboratory practical exams.